 The cost of this plan is much lower than any other plans the West may pursue to resolve the crisis with Iran.
 Even the financial cost of this plan could soon be turned into profitable capital investment.

-About the authors Fatemeh Haghighatjoo, former member of the Iranian Parliament, currently a research fellow at Harvard University.
+Fatemeh Haghighatjoo, former member of the Iranian Parliament, currently a research fellow at Harvard University.
 Kazem Alamdari teaches at California State University, Los Angeles.